Could having my muscles stretched have health benefits?

 Ian also measured the volunteers’ energy expenditure in calories straight after the stretch, along with their heart rate.

-Blood sugar level results
+Blood sugar level results from stretching

 When our volunteers weren’t being stretched, a sugary drink raised their blood sugar levels as you’d expect.
 But when their muscles were gently stretched after having the same drink, their blood sugar levels actually FELL and by 16% (making them 23% lower than the peak their blood sugar reached when they just sat still).
 It was a very surprising result.

-Heart rate results
+Heart rate results from stretching

 Our volunteers’ heart rates were on average 17% higher with stretching compared to when they just sat still, going from an average of 67 beats per minute to an average of 78 beats per minute.
 This increase is in line with what you would expect during low (mild) intensity aerobic exercise, as the effort required was similar to taking a stroll.
 The heart rate reflects the effort expended.

-Energy expenditure results
+Energy expenditure results from stretching

 Our volunteers burned 126% more calories per hour as they were being stretched compared to when they were just sitting still.
 That’s nearly 100 (98.3) calories extra per hour without doing any exercise themselves!